 10. We believe we have a fundamental right guaranteed under the United States Constitution to associate in the lawful exercise of our common belief to voluntarily share health care expenses with one another.

 Impact Health Sharing is a not-for-profit healthcare sharing organization that facilitates the sharing/payment of one another’s medical bills.
-This program is designed for sharing of medical expenses related to new conditions related to illness, injury or accident.
+This program is designed for sharing of medical expenses associated with new conditions related to illness, injury or accident.

-To participate, Members contribute a monthly share amount that is applied to the eligible medical bills of other members.
-The monthly share amount is based on the age of the oldest member in the household, the number of people applying (1, 2, or 3 or more), and choice of Primary Responsibility Amount.
-If certain criteria is met, a Body Mass Index (BMI) Assessment will also be applied.
+To participate, members contribute a monthly share amount that is applied to the eligible medical bills of other members.
+The monthly share amount is based on the age of the oldest member in the household, the number of people applying (1, 2, 3 or more), and choice of Primary Responsibility Amount.
+If certain criteria are met, a Body Mass Index (BMI) Assessment will also be applied.

 The PRA 12-month period begins on the Membership Date.
 The PRA resets on the anniversary of your Membership Date.
 Your Membership Date is the date that your membership in the Impact Sharing Plan started.
 A member can change their PRA amount on the anniversary of their Membership Date.